puppetlabs/puppetlabs-servicenow_reporting_integration/README.md

 ### Filtering

 For both incidents and events, you can filter sending reports on the environment using an allow_list and block_list.
 You can set these lists in the module's parameters.
 The allow_list is defaulted to ['all'] and the block_list is defaulted to ['none'].
 If you have specific environment filters, you can add them to the list.
-You can also use wildcards (ie. \*filter\*).
+You can also use wildcards (ie. ['*env_filter'], ['env_filter*'], ['*env_filter*']).

 ## Troubleshooting